 Network theory contributes three concepts that you may recognize or that you may find in your experience; multiplicity, reciprocity, and cognition.
 Multiplicity of networks is evident when my family network, friend network, work network, church network, and club networks overlap in multiple ways.
 The organizations active in emergency management have member networks that overlap when volunteer firefighters are also part-time Emergency Medical Technicians, and deputy sheriffs.
 Multi-organizational membership is common in rural communities and multiplicity increases when those organizations are also populated by members of your family.
 Reciprocity, when you can expect help in return when you give it, is a hallmark of rural life.
 In the emergency management world, we rely upon mutual aid to have sufficient resources to supplement understaffed and underequipped organizations, and the mutual aid is primarily local.
 Cognition is a network concept that we should all be expanding.
 It is essentially the awareness that we are part of a network.
 Awareness that the network exists enhances the function of the network, so pay attention to your networks.

 Organizational theory affirms the importance of membership and the identity associated with being a member.
 Multi-organizational membership has often been associated with negative effects on organizational commitment and increasing numbers of non-rural emergency services organizations restrict or prohibit it.
-Resource limitations, particularly human resources make it necessary for everyone to use their knowledge and skills to staff multiple rural organizations.
+Resource limitations, particularly human resources, make it necessary for everyone to use their knowledge and skills to staff multiple rural organizations.
 This cross organizational activity has a description – boundary spanning.
 Organizations that share members with other organizations share a resource that strengthens both organizations and can provide unanticipated efficiencies and resilience.

 Community theory clarifies that interdependence strengthens social bonds and trust.
 The culture exemplifies common goals, traditions, and values.
 The organizations in the emergency management network share cultural attributes.
 Community is not merely a place; it is an emergent connectedness among people who are in proximity to each other.
 Rural community happens when we belong to each other.